WWE Smackdown preview: Terror Twins reunite, U.S. Championship match - Pro Wrestling Dot Net

 -Alexa Bliss vs. Lash Legend

-Powell’s POV: Friday’s Smackdown will be live from Wilkes-Barre, Pennsylvania, at Mohegan Arena at Casey Plaza.
-Join me for my weekly live review as Smackdown airs Fridays on USA Network at 7CT/8ET.
+Powell’s POV: Join me for our weekly live review as Smackdown airs Fridays on USA Network at 7CT/8ET.
 My same-night audio review will be available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment